lindbrook/packageRank/README.md

 #### time zones

-Because you’re typically interested in *today’s* log file, another thing that affects availability are time zone differences.
+Because you’re typically interested in *today’s* log file, another thing that affects availability is your time zone.
 For example, let’s say that it’s 09:01 on 01 January 2021 and you want to compute the rank percentile for [‘ergm’](https://CRAN.R-project.org/package=ergm) for the last day of 2020.
 You might be tempted to use the following: